trifonnt/springboot-app-packaging/README.md

 2)	Ship the micro service with external configurations or dependencies, packed into one deployable artifact to any new developer, who can just run it by using a startup script.

 The Solution
 Maven has the ability to bundle all the artifacts into a directory and create .zip or a .tar file for easy shipment, using the maven-assembly-plugin.
-We will have to leverage this feature to programmatically organize the dependent artifacts to support the spring boot jar to run seamlessly.
+We will have to leverage this feature to programmatically organize the dependent artifacts to support the Spring Boot jar to run seamlessly.

-The sample code demonstrates as how the Springboot jar along with external dependencies can be packaged using Maven.
+The sample code demonstrates as how the Spring Boot jar along with external dependencies can be packaged using Maven.